Recent Modeling Advances in Dense Suspension Rheology: Beyond Stokes flow, simple shear and viscometric flows

 \section{Beyond Stokes flow, simple shear and viscometric flows}

-Most simulation and theoretical descriptions of dense suspension rheology have focused on steady simple shear in periodic domains, where the roles of hydrodynamics, lubrication, and frictional contacts can be isolated.
+Most simulation and theoretical descriptions of dense suspension rheology have focused on steady simple shear in periodic domains, where the roles of hydrodynamic interactions, conservative forces, and frictional contacts can be isolated.
 However, real flows involve non-viscometric deformations, transients, confinement, and pressure-controlled conditions.
 A central question is therefore which physical mechanisms identified in simple shear persist under more general loading conditions.